 The 1949 boating regulations also defined several examples of reckless boat driving, including boats driving too close to smaller boats and swimmers and endangering their lives, zig-zagging in the presence of smaller boats, and cutting across the wakes of larger boats.

 Despite being cleared of his speedboat charges, Skipper Cary decided to find a new outlet for his need for speed: racing “micro midget” cars.
 Cary and other Waupaca residents formed the Waupaca Micro Midget Racing Club and constructed a track to race their own small cars in July of 1950.
 Drawing inspiration from his old hydroplane, Cary built a micro midget car named the “Roaring 40 Special” and won several trophies in racing events around the country.

-Learn more about the history of boating at the Waupaca Chain o’ Lakes by reading The Waupaca Chain o’ Lakes by Zachary Bishop that will be released on June 15, 2020.
+Learn more about the Waupaca Chain o’ Lakes’ history of tourism by reading The Waupaca Chain o’ Lakes by Zachary Bishop that is available now!
 See the Publications page for more information.